 Basic Numeracy Test

-The numeracy test is the most basic digital aptitude test and is designed to assess the testee's ability to manipulate basic mathematical concepts without the help of a calculator.
+The numeracy test is the most basic numerical aptitude test and is designed to assess the testee's ability to manipulate basic mathematical concepts without the help of a calculator.
+This cognitive test assesses the candidate's ability to analyze mathematical problems and draw logical conclusions in a limited time.

 The various numerical cognition tests generally comprise the following arithmetic concepts: